sonic-net/sonic-mgmt/docs/testplan/GCU-Dynamic-ACL-testplan.md

 - Use GCU to create 2 new forwarding rules with top priority on our ACL Table, one for IPv4 and one for IPv6

-- Use GCU to create drop rule with lower priority in ACL Table
+- Use GCU to create drop rule on a specific port with lower priority in ACL Table

 - Verify that all operations were successful

 - Verify that for both rules created, "show acl rule | grep {rulename}" matches expected output for both rules

-- Verify that packets matching forwarding rules are correctly forwarded
+- Verify that packets matching forwarding rules on this specific port are correctly forwarded

-- Verify that packets not matching forwarding rules are correctly dropped
+- Verify that packets not matching forwarding rules on this specific port are correctly dropped

 ### Test Case # 5 - Replace the IP Address on an ACL Rule